sawaup/sawaup-challenge/readme.md

 ### Our Stack is :

-Typescript / React / Nodejs / Nextjs and Express / Prisma and the Clean Architecture Approach.
+Typescript / React / Nodejs / Nextjs and Express / Prisma and the Clean Architecture Approach on top of AWS EC2/ECS

-### Challenge Full-stack Application :
+### Challenge API  :

-- Build an application that gives to the user the ability to select skills and see the courses curated by SawaUp.
+- Build an API that gives to the user the ability to select skills and see the courses curated by SawaUp.

 ### Use cases :